Nurturing Child Counselling in Fort Langley with a Caring Therapist for Kids

 • Constant worry and anxiety

-• A noticeable and/or sudden loss of appetite and/or extreme weight loss
+• A noticeable and/or sudden loss of appetite and/or extreme weight loss or gain

 • Repetitively performing rituals and routines like hand-washing